Skatteetaten/vagrant-hashistack-template/README.md

 ## Usage

 ### Getting started
-There are two "Gettinng started" guides:
+There are two "Getting started" guides:
+1. [`getting_started_modules.md`](getting_started_modules.md), will guide you through how to create a terraform module with this template.
-1. [`getting_started_vagrantbox.md`](getting_started_vagrantbox.md), that will guide you through how to use the vagrantbox, geared towards those using the box to develop terraform modules.
+2. [`getting_started_vagrantbox.md`](getting_started_vagrantbox.md), will guide you through how to use the vagrantbox, geared towards those using the box to develop terraform modules.
- `getting_started.md` that will guide you through creating your first terraform module using this template.
-If you don't know where to start, start there!
-1. [`getting_started_modules.md`](getting_started_modules.md), that will guide you through how to create a terraform module with this template.

 ### Commands
 There are several commands that help to run the vagrant-box: